YB-LIM/RufGen/README.md

 Disclaimer:
 --------------------------
-The plug-in is not part of official product by SIMULIA Dassault Systemes You may use this plug-in but no support of any kind is provided by SIMULIA Dassault Systemes Regarding the inquiries on the plug-in, please contact developer
+The plug-in is not part of official product by SIMULIA Dassault Systemes.
+You may use this plug-in but no support of any kind is provided by SIMULIA Dassault Systemes.
+Regarding the inquiries on the plug-in, please contact developer.

 Installation Instructions:
 --------------------------